Bich-Yen Nguyen: Education and career

-Nguyen is the daughter of a South Vietnamese soldier who died when she was young, leaving her family poor.
+Nguyen is the daughter of a South Vietnamese commander who died when she was young, leaving her family poor.
 Despite this hardship, her mother continued to send her to a boarding school, and then to the University of Texas at Austin in the US for her university education.
 While she was there, the Fall of Saigon in 1975 left the rest of her family as refugees, and she helped them resettle in the US.
 She graduated in 1977, with a bachelor's degree in chemical engineering.

 After working briefly for the city of Austin, Texas, she began working for Motorola in 1980.
 Her work there included the development of the multiple-independent-gate field-effect transistor (MIGFET), as well as CMOS technology.
 As head of advanced transistor development activities at 2004 Motorola spinoff Freescale Semiconductor, she participated in the Crolles Alliance, an international collaboration on CMOS that extended from 2002 to 2007.
 She was hired by Soitec as a substrate design engineer in 2007.